Differences between x-ray, CT and MR angiography:

 Occurs in gradient echo imaging and is a result of magnetic saturation

-GE involves exposing the tissue to multiple short TRs.
+Gradient echo involves exposing the tissue to multiple short TRs.
 Stationary tissue will be subjected to many TRs, reducing the transverse magnetisation.
-However, fresh blood flowing into the imaging slice will not have been exposed to these TRs and will have a lot more transverse magnetisation than the surrounding tissue and will return a larger signal.
+However, fresh blood flowing into the imaging slice will not have been exposed to these TRs and will have a lot more transverse magnetisation than the surrounding tissue.
+It will, therefore, return a larger signal.

 Occurs in spin-echo imaging.